ph4r05/devblog/about.md

 I've designed transaction signature [protocol](https://github.com/ph4r05/monero-trezor-doc) suitable for use with Trezor hardware wallet which is simple and easy to analyze.

-I've later implemented the protocol in C ([trezor-crypto extensions](https://github.com/ph4r05/trezor-crypto)) and Micropython to the [hardware wallet](https://github.com/trezor/trezor-core) codebase.
+I've later implemented the protocol in C ([trezor-crypto extensions](https://github.com/ph4r05/trezor-crypto), missing ed25519 functions, fromfe_frombytes_vartime, Monero crypto functions, ...) and Micropython to the [hardware wallet](https://github.com/trezor/trezor-core) codebase.
 I've implemented native Monero C++ binding, currently as a [PR](https://github.com/monero-project/monero/pull/4241).

 As a part of this project I've implemented the python version of the both wallet and device versions in the [monero-agent](https://github.com/ph4r05/monero-agent) which may serve for educational purposes and further research prototyping.
 For this I need to implement: